The Taxman Cometh: UK Government Collects £2.6bn in Inheritance Tax

 One such step is through estate planning, which involves careful consideration of the distribution of assets after death.
 It is essential to seek expert advice to ensure that the estate is structured in a tax-efficient way.
 There are several options available, including trusts, which can be used to pass on assets tax-free.
 Additionally, keeping a record of all gifts and donations made is essential to ensure that they do not affect the tax bill.

-Inheritance tax is a reality many families face when a loved one dies.
+Many families face inheritance tax when a loved one dies.
 With the UK government collecting £2.6bn in the first quarter of 2023, it is more essential than ever to take steps to limit the IHT bill.
 By planning ahead, families can keep more of their hard-earned wealth within the family and avoid unnecessarily falling into the IHT bracket.
 Let us learn from this and plan for our future accordingly.

 Nothing suggests that the year-on-year increases in IHT receipts will end anytime soon.
 Families may want to take professional tax-planning advice to ensure they don’t pay more tax than they need to.